-The above 7 items will take about 10 hours per week if done efficiently.
+Added together, the above actions are about 40 hours per month, or 10 hours per week if done efficiently.
 When learning how to do these things, you may want to budget 15-20 hours per week.
-You also need to add in the time you spend with clients and product development (e.g. course creation) and other admin.

-Many business owners are really just “playing” their business, not really running a business.
-They may spend many hours a week consuming content about business/marketing, but they’re not spending enough time doing the actual recommended actions.
+Too many business owners treat their business as a hobby, without using their time strategically.
+They may be spending many hours a week consuming content about business/marketing, but not spending enough time doing the recommended actions.

 Have an honest audit of your schedule, the time you spend, and ask yourself: am I spending enough time doing the right things?

 One tool I’ve found enormously helpful to stay on task is Focusmate.